Kahloyx/VDcalc/README.md

 V Out = V in x R2/R1+R2 = 15 X 1000 /2000+1000 = 5 Volt

 If the power supply is 12 volts, you will get 4 Volts from the same divider.
 If we use 200 ohms for R1 and 100 ohms for R2, same output voltage will be obtained, but current will be more.
-Source: https://electroschematics.com/voltage-and-current-divider/

 	Current divider